|

 Lua code can now call Lua2C.open() and a call to this function from Lua ends up in the Lua binding Lua2C_open.

-Lua code can now call function "fast" and "slow".
+Lua code can now call the "fast" and "slow" functions.
 The following will print out "1 0" and "2 0".

 The above Lua example code triggers the C function Lua2C_fast twice.